AIXM 5.1 (Aeronautical Information Exchange Model, GML Version 5.1) Writer Parameters

 If the parameter is set to Feature Types, the embedded objects will be mapped into separate FME feature types, and these feature types will have an additional gml_parent_id attribute whose value refers back to its parent feature.

-Setting this parameter to Feature Types is necessary when a GML dataset contains feature types with the same name in different namespaces.
+- Feature Types – Includes the prefixes in the feature types.
+Setting this parameter to Feature Types is necessary if the XSD Schemas contains feature types with the same name in different namespaces.

 There are many different feature types with many possible geometries per feature type.